CBIIT/bento-docs/source/configuration/case-detail-page.md

-## The Case Details page tables: "Associated Files" and "Associated Samples"
+## The Case Details Page tables: "Associated Files" and "Associated Samples"

-The Case Details page has tables can be used to display case-level information such as the files and samples that belong to a case.
+The Case Details Page has tables can be used to display case-level information such as the files and samples that belong to a case.